tum-pbs/pbdl-book/supervised.md

 ## Show me some code!

-Let's directly look at an example for this: we'll replace a full solver for _turbulent flows around airfoils_ with a surrogate model from {cite}`thuerey2020dfp`.
+Let's finally look at a code example that trains a neural network: we'll replace a full solver for _turbulent flows around airfoils_ with a surrogate model from {cite}`thuerey2020dfp`.